okuyiga/tfhe-rs/tfhe/docs/js_on_wasm_api/tutorial.md

 [INFO]: :-) Your wasm pkg is ready to publish at ...
 ```

-The command above targets nodejs but a binding for a web browser can be generated as well using `--target=web` this use case will not be discussed in this tutorial.
+The command above targets nodejs.
+A binding for a web browser can be generated as well using
+`--target=web`.
+This use case will not be discussed in this tutorial.

-Boolean and shortint features are enabled here but it's possible to use one without the other.
+Both Boolean and shortint features are enabled here but it's possible to use one without the other.

-After the build a new directory "pkg" will have been created in the `tfhe` directory.
+After the build, a new directory ***pkg*** is present in the `tfhe` directory.

 ```shell
 $ ls pkg